mrocklin/thesis/matrix-rewriting-sympy.md

 We describe high-level mathematical transformations while restricting ourselves to the SymPy language.
 Unfortunately because our solution is embedded in Python we can not achieve the same convenient syntax support provided by Maude (e.g. the `_is_` operator.)
 Instead we encode a set of transformations in `(source, target, condition)` tuples of SymPy terms.

-We suffer the following degradation in readability in order to extract Maude, an exotic dependency.
+We suffer the following degradation in readability in order to remove Maude, an exotic dependency.
 We describe the content of the transformation without specialized syntax.

     Wanted:      inverse(X) = transpose(X) if X is orthogonal
     Delivered:  (inverse(X) , transpose(X) ,  Q.orthogonal(X))